 Essential Function Essential Positions/Titles Justification for Each Information Technology Director of Technology & Data Technology Coordinator Network Managers The Director of Technology and Data establishes all priorities for the IT task and organizes staff.
 IT staff members provide support in setting up hardware and software, network management, and help desk support.
-Administration and Oversight Superintendent of Schools The Superintendent is the decision-maker for the entire district.
+Administration and Oversight Superintendent of Schools The Superintendent is the decision- maker for the entire district.
 Operations Assistant Superintendent for Administrative Services The Assistant Superintendent for Administrative Services ensures all essential functions are maintained.
-Education Assistant Superintendent for Curriculum, Instruction and Technology The Assistant Superintendent for Curriculum, Instruction and Technology determines the educational plan.
+Education Director of Curriculum, Instruction, Technology & Data The Director of Curriculum, Instruction, Technology & Data determines the educational plan.
 Facilities Director of Facilities The Director of Facilities maintains the necessary level of cleaning and sanitizing.
 Administration Principals, Assistant Principals, Directors The Principals, Assistant Principals and Directors are the liaisons between students, families, and employees in the building.
 Cleaning and Sanitizing Buildings and Grounds Staff, Custodial Maintenance and Laborers and Grounds Staff Performs all cleaning and sanitization and necessary upkeep of the buildings.
 Support Secretary to the Superintendent/District Clerk Provides necessary support to the Superintendent of Schools and the Board of Education.
 Support District Clerical Staff Provides necessary support for all Administrators.
 Health Services School Nurses Directs all Health Services.